MicrosoftDocs/dynamics-365-customer-engagement/ce/admin/configure-server-based-authentication-sharepoint-online.md

 > - Once you enable server-based [!INCLUDE[pn_SharePoint_short](../includes/pn-sharepoint-short.md)] integration with [!INCLUDE[pn_CRM_Online](../includes/pn-crm-online.md)] and [!INCLUDE[pn_sharepoint_online](../includes/pn-sharepoint-online.md)], you can then enable [!INCLUDE[pn_microsoft_onenote](../includes/pn-microsoft-onenote.md)] integration.
 More information: [Set up OneNote integration](set-up-onenote-integration-in-dynamics-365.md)

 <a name="BKMK_info_trans_CRMtoSP"></a>
-## Information transmitted between Dynamics 365 (online) and SharePoint when you use server-based SharePoint integration
+## Information transmitted between Dynamics 365 for Customer Engagement (online) and SharePoint when you use server-based SharePoint integration
  When you use the document management feature in [!INCLUDE[pn_microsoftcrm](../includes/pn-microsoftcrm.md)] by using server-based [!INCLUDE[pn_SharePoint_short](../includes/pn-sharepoint-short.md)] integration, the following information is transmitted between [!INCLUDE[pn_CRM_Online](../includes/pn-crm-online.md)] and [!INCLUDE[pn_SharePoint_short](../includes/pn-sharepoint-short.md)]:

 - Entity name for the entity that is used to create folders in [!INCLUDE[pn_SharePoint_short](../includes/pn-sharepoint-short.md)], such as Account, Article, or Lead.
 To configure the entities that are integrated, go to **Settings** > **Document Management** > **Document Management Settings**.